sonatype-nexus-community/nexus-iq-chrome-extension/README.md

    <br/>
    <img src="images/Extensions_Load_upacked.png" alt="drawing" width="300"/>
    <br/>
 5. Navigate to the folder where you downloaded the plugin from GitHub onto your local machine.
-Select thr src subdirectory and then click select
+Select the src subdirectory and then click select
    <br/>
    <img src="images/Extensions_Choose_Folder.png" alt="drawing" width="300"/>
    <br/>